 We know taxes aren’t the most exciting topic.
-But it’s important to understand the connection between paying for your leave, your RRSP contribution room and your taxable income.
+But it’s important to understand the connection between paying for your leave or reduced workload, your RRSP contribution room and your taxable income.

-If you tell us you intend to pay for your leave before the deadline, you won’t need approval from the Canada Revenue Agency (CRA).
+If you tell us you intend to pay for your leave or reduced workload before the deadline, you won’t need approval from the Canada Revenue Agency (CRA).

-We’ll calculate a pension adjustment (PA) for each calendar year of your leave.
-This will reduce your RRSP contribution room, whether you pay for all, some or none of your leave.
+We’ll calculate a pension adjustment (PA) for each calendar year of your time off.
+This will reduce your RRSP contribution room, whether you pay for all, some or none of it.
 If the amount of your PA is greater than your RRSP contribution room, your contribution room will go to zero the following calendar year.

 If you’re like many full-time teachers with a salary of about $85,000 and your leave costs about $10,000, your PA will be about $15,000.